 Time Limits For Filing a Charge of Discrimination

 The anti-discrimination laws give you a limited amount of time to file a charge of employment discrimination.
 You need to file a charge within 300 calendar days from the day the discrimination took place.
 Regardless of how much time you have to file, it is best to file as soon as you have decided that is what you would like to do.
-For housing, complaints must be filed within one year the day the discrimination took place.
-Public accommodations discrimination must be filed within six (6) months from the day the discrimination took place Regardless of how much time you have to file, it is best to file as soon as you have decided that is what you would like to do.
+Housing complaints must be filed within one year of the day the discrimination took place.
+Public accommodations, health services, and commercial discrimination must be filed within six (6) months from the day the discrimination took place Regardless of how much time you have to file, it is best to file as soon as you have decided that is what you would like to do.

 Holidays and weekends are included in the calculation, although if the deadline falls on a weekend or holiday, you will have until the next business day.
 Figuring out how much time you have to file a charge is complicated.
 If you aren't sure how much time is left, you should contact our office as soon as possible so we can assess whether you still have time.